 In This Lecture

-In this video, we will go through some further understanding of the Single Responsibility Principle.
+In the previous video, we learned analyzing the new coursespage of the page objects in test automation course.
+In this video, we will go through some further understanding of the Single Responsibility Principle for the course.

 In this next section, I would love to cover with you the Single Responsibility Principle.
 Single Responsibility Principle is another principle that is extremely important for helping you to further make extremely robust functional test automation between page objects the DRY principle and the Single Responsibility Principle.

 I think that you will probably have a 10000 percent or more increase in the ability of your functional test automation at least I believe that that’s the kind of stability that I experienced from my functional tests.
 So the Single Responsibility Principle is pretty simple.

 What it states is that a class should have only a single reason to change the benefits of the Single Responsibility Principle.
 Is that a change in an unrelated functionality will not break two functionalities or more.
 What do I mean by that is for example if you have a pizza baking functionality when we change it should not break how the store delivers the pizza.
 Right.
 So those two classes should be separate the delivery of the pizza should be independent of the baking of the pizza.

 And so the change in the baking functionality should not directly affect the delivery functionality right.

 Not only does it make sense for me code perspective.
 It even makes sense from a logical world perspective because when a pizza is baked that has no impact on how the pizza gets delivered.
 And so that’s what the single responsibility is making sure that each class has a single responsibility and a single reason to change so that you’re not breaking other classes.
 Let’s take a look at a few more examples just so you can better understand what I’m talking about.